perak/kitchen-site/files/api_reference.md

 meta\_description | string | Meta description
-meta\_title | string | Head title tag and meta title text | string | Text to be inserted into page container\_class | string | class to be added to page container.
+meta\_title | string | Head title tag and meta title text | string | Text to be inserted into page container\_class | string | Class to be added to page container.
 Example: "container-fluid".
 Default "container". route\_params | array of string | Route params to be passed via URL close\_route | string | If specified, page will have close button routing to this route back\_route | string | Route name of page to navigate on back button click.
 Mandatory field for back button to appear